edesz/car-price-predictor/README.md

      - 15 pages of IDs for SEA from `Listings_IDs_20191008_AUS_16_to_29.txt` (which contains 30 pages for AUS)

 ## [Analysis](#analysis)
-Analysis will be performed using linear regression.
+Analysis will be performed using linear models in Python.
 Details are included in the various notebooks in the root directory.

 ## [Usage](#usage)
 1. Clone this repository